abhishek-kumar-code/Redfish_Public/TelemetryWhitePaper.md

 * Metric Triggers - this contain threshold triggers and actions that apply to a metric property

 ## Modeling Options
-There are some areas of the Telemetry where more multiple modeling options are possible and where each modeling option have benefits and disadvantages.
-In those cases, both models are present in the telemetry model and described in this document.
+There are some areas of the Telemetry for which two ways of modeling an aspect of telemetry are possible and each option has benefits and disadvantages.
+In those cases, both models are presented in the telemetry model and described in this document.
 It is hoped that feedback from the industry would inform and influence the selection of a single model.
 The areas where modeling options exists:

 * Specifying re-occuring measurements
 * Specifying triggers